getlocalcert/docs/website/docs/security.md

 Here's a number of ways getlocalcert's design protects your domain.

-### HTTPS only

-Our domains are pending addition to the [HSTS pre-load list](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
-HSTS instructs the web browser to require HTTPS when connecting.
-Invalid, self-signed, or expired certificates will block the user from connecting.
-Without HSTS a web browser may allow a user to decide if they want to connect anyway.
-With HSTS, there is no option to click through any certificate error messages.

 ### Scoped API keys

 Every web application using ACME DNS-01 will need an API key to update its `_acme-challenge` TXT record during the certificate issuance process.